-A standard method of labelling meters, test blocks, etc is necessary and based on the definitions for Import and Export the required labelling shall be as follows.
+1. A standard method of labelling Meters, test blocks, etc is necessary and based on the definitions for Import and Export the required labelling shall be as follows.

-2 ACTIVE ENERGY
+2. ACTIVE ENERGY

-Meters or Meter Registers shall be labelled "Import" or "Export" according to the diagram "Figure 1".
+Meters or Meter Registers shall be labelled "Import" or "Export" according to the electricity flow definitions as in paragraphs 3.12 and 3.11.